tibbben/geospatial-visualization/syllabus.md

 *__Week 11 (Oct.
 31):__ Environmental Justice and Vector Analysis in GIS*

 Determine geographical areas that meet several criteria using vector based operations to combine multiple vector layers that represent individual criteria.
 An environmental justice example based on social vulnerabilities and resilience in the face of climate change will be used to illustrate these processes.
+It is likely that we will have a guest speaker, Abigail Flemming, from the University of Miami Environmental Justice Clinic (to be confirmed).
+Abigail will provide insight into how maps and data can be used to better understand problems of vulnerability, displacement, and social justice.

 [//]: # (An alternative example will use vector-based GIS analysis to identify potential site locations for marijuana dispensaries in San Francisco.)